gablm/feup_ldts_ForwardWarfare/README.md

 ### Start Game Menu
 ![image](https://github.com/FEUP-LDTS-2023/project-l04gr05/assets/145997633/3a03b47d-5fb8-41ca-bf68-92c1c1d53e86)

 **Description:** Screen where you select the game settings.
 You can choose the color for your troops and the map you want to play in.
+The color of the AI player is already predetermined as red.

 ### Game Battle
 ![Game UI](docs/BattleUI.png)